West Wing: History

-Before the construction of the West Wing, presidential staff worked on the western end of the second floor of what is now the Executive Residence.
+Before the construction of the West Wing, offices for the president and his staff were on the eastern end of the second floor of the Executive Residence.
 However, when Theodore Roosevelt became president, he found that the existing offices in the mansion were insufficient to accommodate his family of six children as well as his staff.

 A year later, in 1902, First Lady Edith Roosevelt hired McKim, Mead & White to separate the living quarters from the offices, to enlarge and modernize the public rooms, to re-do the landscaping, and to redecorate the interior.
 Congress approved over half a million dollars for the renovation.

-The West Wing was originally intended as a temporary office structure, built on the site of the extensive greenhouses and stables.
-The President's Office and the Cabinet Room took up the eastern third of the building closest to the Residence and attached colonnaded terrace.
-Roosevelt's rectangular office with adjacent Cabinet Room through a set of double doors which was located approximately where the Roosevelt Room is now near the centre.
+The West Wing was originally intended as a temporary office structure; the site where it was built had formerly been occupied by stables and greenhouses.
+The president's rectangular office and the adjacent cabinet room were located in the eastern third of the West Wing, approximately where the Roosevelt Room is now.

 In 1909, William Howard Taft expanded the building southward, covering the tennis court.
-He placed the first Oval Office at the centre of the addition's south facade, reminiscent of the oval rooms on the three floors of the White House.
-Later, at the outset of his presidency, Herbert Hoover rebuilt the West Wing, excavating a partial basement, and supporting it with structural steel.
-The completed building, however, lasted less than seven months.
-On December 24, 1929, the West Wing was significantly damaged by an electrical fire.
-This four-alarm fire was the most destructive to strike the White House since the Burning of Washington 115 years earlier.
-One hundred and thirty firefighters, over nineteen engine companies, and four truck companies were needed to extinguish the blaze.
-Caused either by a faulty or blocked chimney flue or defective wiring, the fire began in the attic of the building where an estimated 200,000 government pamphlets were stored.
-These papers quickly ignited.
-Many of the important documents in the area were recently moved to the Library of Congress following a minor remodel of the building.
-The fire was noticed at approximately 8:00 pm by White House messenger Charlie Williamson, and immediate action was taken to save items in the building.
-Hoover had the West Wing rebuilt, and added air-conditioning.
+He placed the first Oval Office at the center of the addition's south facade, reminiscent of the oval rooms in the Executive Residence.

+Herbert Hoover remodeled the West Wing early in his presidency, excavating a partial basement and supporting it with structural steel.
+The completed reconstruction lasted less than seven months.
+On December 24, 1929, the West Wing was significantly damaged by a four-alarm fire, the most destructive to strike the White House since the Burning of Washington 115 years earlier.
+Caused either by a faulty or blocked chimney flue or defective wiring, the fire began in the attic storage space where an estimated 200,000 government pamphlets quickly ignited.
+Fortunately, many important documents had recently been moved to the Library of Congress due to the remodeling of the West Wing.
+During 1930, Hoover had the West Wing rebuilt and added air-conditioning.